mecid/mecid.github.io/_posts/2022-06-07-what-is-new-in-swiftui-after-wwdc22.md

 layout: post
 ---

 WWDC22 brings tons of new features to SwiftUI and makes it a full-featured UI framework that we can use daily.
 Unfortunately, most of the new features are available on iOS 16 and macOS 13.
-This post will cover the most significant addition and changes to the SwiftUI framework.
+This post will cover the most significant additions and changes to the SwiftUI framework.

 #### Navigation
 SwiftUI 4 provides a new way to build programmatic navigation with deep linking quickly.
 The old *NavigationView* is deprecated now, and we should use the new *NavigationStack* instead.
 Here is a quick example of how we can use it.